jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/30_aws_iot/10_iot_core/_index.md

 ## AWS MQTT test client

 Open the AWS Management Console and browse to AWS IoT.
-Open the windows of the guage and AWS IoT so you can see them next to each other.
+Open the windows of the gauge and AWS IoT so you can see them next to each other.

 MQTT allows two way communication so you can both send and recieve messages from AWS IoT.